-It is amazing how many of these appeared.
-As you will see, this challenge can only be met on a glaze-by-glaze basis.
-No one material or approach was or is a miracle substitute.
-Our goal is to provide information here to tackle any glaze that contains GB.
+It is amazing how many of these appeared (there are others not listed here also).
+Remember, this site is about the history of a collective substitution effort for a very common boron material.
+This effort largely died over time but it taught us many lessons.
+We are leaving this site in tact for the lessons.
+In addition, many people still struggle with substitution of GB and need background information.
+Each manufacurer had to consider cost and material availability to arrive at a compromize recipe.
+As you will see, this challenge is best met on a glaze-by-glaze basis.
+No one material or approach was or is going to be a miracle substitute, that is guaranteed.
+Our goal is to provide everything you need in this web site to tackle any glaze that contains GB.
 We will give you more than just a substitute, as you will see.

-This was and is the most popular product.
+This is the most popular product so far.
 We have dedicated a special page to it because of the many things it teaches us about this whole affair.
 We have shown a method for deriving its recipe using INSIGHT software and how you can improve on it.
 Click here to learn about Laguna borate.

 They do not publish the chemistry on the information page.
 This was made available during introduction and we are assuming this is still valid.
 The chemistry is more different from GB than Laguna Borate, it contains a lot more silica but balances this with more boron to melt it.
 The result may be a similar glaze but you should keep in mind that the greater boron content will have implications (i.e. lower hardness, less resistance to leaching, color response problems with certain oxides or stains, earlier melting).
 It could also mean that glaze will devitrify (crystallize) more.
 For some glazes there may be merit in mixing MB and LB since this will correct both the CaO and B2O3 (although SiO2 will still be high).